What leads to more spike protein in the body: the vaccine or virus? Part 2

 [UPDATE 12/15/21- People who have been vaccinated have higher peak levels of anti-spike antibodies levels, compared to people who have only been infected.
-This suggests that the vaccinated are exposed to higher levels of spike protein at some point after vaccination, though we can’t say this for certain without more data.]
+This suggests that the vaccinated are exposed to higher levels of spike protein, though we can’t say this for certain.]

 This summary is what I arrive at after piecing together data from several different sources.
 I don’t expect to be right on all of these, and expect that I’ll update my views as we get more data.

-The main point I want to make for now, is that trying to determine whether someone who is vaccinated will ultimately be exposed to less spike protein, compared to an unvaccinated person, is not a simple thing to do.
+The main point is: trying to determine whether someone who is vaccinated will ultimately be exposed to less spike protein, compared to an unvaccinated person, is not a simple thing to do.